Public Service FAQs

 Is there Special Recognition for extraordinary service?

-Students are encouraged to perform public service work beyond the minimum required for public service recognition at graduation (JD students: 50, AJD and transfer students: 30, LLM students: 15) and special recognition is given to students who perform extraordinary service.
+Students are encouraged to perform public service work beyond the minimum required for public service recognition at graduation (JD students: 50, AJD and transfer students: 30, LLM and MSL students: 15) and special recognition is given to students who perform extraordinary service.
 JD students will receive special recognition for extraordinary service in the amount of 100 hours and 200 hours.
-Second year JD transfer students and AJD students will receive special recognition for volunteering 80 hours and 160 hours and LLM students will receive special recognition for volunteering 50 hours and 100 hours.
+Second year JD transfer students and AJD students will receive special recognition for volunteering 80 hours and 160 hours, LLM and MSL students will receive special recognition for volunteering 50 hours and 100 hours.

 Please note that for special recognition, hours logged above those required for practica, externship, and clinic courses do not count toward the hour calculations.
 Special recognition is meant to honor those who provided extraordinary service to the community independent of any class.
 Also, summer volunteer hours only count towards special recognition if the student is enrolled in a full course load (i.e, first year AJD students, LLMK students).

 How are placements identified?

 Students are encouraged to initiate their own placements, provided they meet the guidelines of the program.
 A variety of placement opportunities are posted on the public service opportunities page.
 The Public Service Program Director is available to meet with students to assist in finding volunteer opportunities of interest.

 Students keep track of their volunteer hours on a student time log form and are encouraged to log all hours by the end of each semester.

 What happens when I complete my public service hours?